ryanfox/brainfunction/README.md

 Functions in brainfunction are defined to be one line of text.
 "Wait a minute, I like to add newlines to my code to split it into logical sections!" you say.
 Oh, sorry, you were looking for an easy-to-use language?
 You must have us confused for [someone](https://www.python.org/) [else](https://www.ruby-lang.org/en/).
 "B-b-but my comments have the letter v in them!"
-Guess you're in for a wery wexing time.
-Don't watch *V For Vendetta* if you plan on using brainfunction.
+Just like many other languages, `;` ends a line.
+If that is the last instruction in your function proper, any remaining characters will be unreachable.

 Evaluation always starts with the first function in a file, and continues until that function terminates or an error is encountered.